 Cost: From £18.99-£22.99

 How long do they last?
 The Hand Warmers can last for several hours, so a full day in winter conditions.
-My only criticism is that they aren’t reusable, so for me, I like to carry them my in my rucksack in case of a cold hand emergency situation but I’d rather have good gloves to stop my hands from getting cold in the first place!
+My only criticism is that they aren’t reusable, I carry them in my rucksack in case of a cold hand emergency situation but I’d rather have good gloves to stop my hands from getting cold in the first place!

 *My HotHands were gifted for review but then I also won some more hand warmers from Haago (although I personally found the HotHands ones better)